SpuQ/Journal-template/README.md

 <br clear="left"/>

 ## Installation
 To use this template, download the template PNG file on your digital notebook.
 On the Boox Air 3 digital notebook, move the file to the `Storage/noteTemplate` directory.
-Now you can use this this template from the `custom` section.
+Now you can use this this template from the `Custom` section in you Note application.

 ## Usage
 TODO